-- Navigate to the Container Schemas tab in the registry settings.
+- Navigate to the Container Schemas tab in Registry Settings.

-- Define a new container type by selecting the Create button in the top right corner of the page.
+- Select Create in the top right corner of the page.